The Most important lab tests every midlife woman should know about

 ✓ DEXA Bone Density Scan

-These tests frequently uncover issues that standard annual blood work misses.
+These tests often reveal issues that routine annual blood work can miss.

 1. Advanced Cardiovascular Testing